-The Inyo County Water

-Department (ICWD) monitors

-populations of Owens Valley

-checkerboom (Sidalcea covillei) and

-Inyo County star-tulip (Calochortus excavatus) each year in accordance

-with Long Term Water Agreement

-goals to manage rare plants in manner

-consistent with State and Federal

-laws.
-S. covillei is listed as endangered

-by the state of California, and is a US

-Fish and Wildlife species of concern.

-Both species are listed under CNPS List

-1B.1 (rare, threatened, or endangered

-in CA and elsewhere).
+The Inyo County Water Department (ICWD) monitors populations of Owens Valley checkerbloom (Sidalcea covillei) and Inyo County star-tulip (Calochortus excavatus) each year in accordance with Long Term Water Agreement goals to manage rare plants in manner consistent with State and Federal laws.
+S. covillei is listed as endangered by the state of California, and is a US Fish and Wildlife species of concern.
+Both species are listed under CNPS List 1B.1 (rare, threatened, or endangered in CA and elsewhere).

-The Water Department has monitored, in total, up to 31 S. covillei sites and up to 33 C. excavatus sites from 1993 to 2019.
-In 2019, ICWD counted or estimated abundance at seven S. covillei sites and 30 C. excavatus sites.
-For eight C. excavatus sites that also hosted S. covillei, only presence and phenology were recorded.
-Abundance values were derived from a total count of individuals at each site where attainable or if sites were too large to count all individuals, sites were sampled and the abundance estimates were derived by extrapolating the sample mean to the polygon aerial extent of each site.
+The Water Department has monitored, in total, up to 31 S. covillei sites and up to 33 C. excavatus sites from 1993-2019.
+In 2019, ICWD monitored seven S. covillei sites and 30 C. excavatus sites.
+For eight additional S. covillei sites that overlap with C. excavatus sites, Sidalcea were noted whether present or absent along with the phenology.
+Site abundance estimates are based on counts where attainable or estimates based on random sampling depending on the extent and size of populations.